rfennell/AzurePipelines/Extensions/XplatGenerateReleaseNotes/readme.md

 * (Advanced V2 only) Do not generate release notes of a re-deploy.
 If this is set, and a re-deploy occurs the task will succeeds with a warning
 * (Outputs) Optional: Name of the variable that markdown contents will be copied into for use in other tasks

-Using the settings for the output file shown above, the release notes will be created in the specified folder, and will probably need be copied by a task such as 'Copy Files' to your final required location or email using a extension such as the [Send Email](https://marketplace.visualstudio.com/items?itemName=rvo.SendEmailTask) extension
+### Output location ###

+When using this task within a build then it is sensible to place the release notes files as a build artifacts.

+However, within a release there are no such artifacts location. hence, it is recommended that a task such as the [WIKI Updater](https://marketplace.visualstudio.com/items?itemName=richardfennellBM.BM-VSTS-WIKIUpdater-Tasks) is used to upload the resultant file to a WIKI